EDB Postgres Distributed Proxy overview v5

 Network partition example

 Consider a 3-data node group with a proxy on each data node.
-In this case, if the current write leader gets network partitioned or isolated, then the data nodes present in the majority partition elects a new write leader.
+In this case, if the current write leader gets network partitioned or isolated, then the data nodes present in the majority partition elect a new write leader.
 If consensus_grace_period is set to a non-zero value, say 10s, then the proxy present on the previous write leader continues to route writes for this duration.

 In this case, if the grace period is kept too high, then writes continue to happen on the two write leaders.
 This condition increases the chances of write conflicts.